-Infection with MERS-CoV can cause severe disease resulting in high morbidity and mortality.
-Humans are infected with MERS-CoV from direct or indirect contact with infected dromedary camels.
-MERS-CoV has demonstrated the ability to transmit between humans, especially from close unprotected contact with infected patients.
+Infection with MERS-CoV can cause severe disease resulting in high mortality.
+Humans are infected with MERS-CoV from direct or indirect contact with dromedary camels.
+MERS-CoV has demonstrated the ability to transmit between humans.
 So far, the observed non-sustained human-to-human transmission has occurred mainly in health care settings.

-The notification of these additional cases does not change WHO’s overall risk assessment of MERS-CoV.
-WHO expects that additional cases of MERS infection will be reported from the Middle East, and that cases will continue to be exported to other countries by individuals who might acquire the infection after exposure to dromedary camels, animal products (e.g. consumption of camel’s raw milk), or humans (e.g. in a health care setting).
+The notification of additional cases does not change the overall risk assessment.
+WHO expects that additional cases of MERS-CoV infection will be reported from the Middle East, and that cases will continue to be exported to other countries by individuals who might acquire the infection after exposure to dromedary camels, animal products (for example, consumption of camel’s raw milk), or humans (for example, in a health care setting).
 WHO continues to monitor the epidemiological situation and conducts risk assessment based on the latest available information.

 Based on the current situation and available information, WHO encourages all Member States to continue their surveillance for acute respiratory infections and to carefully review any unusual patterns.

-Infection prevention and control measures are critical to prevent the possible spread of MERS-CoV between people in health care facilities.
-It is not always possible to identify patients with MERS-CoV infection early because like other respiratory infections, the early symptoms of MERS are non-specific.
+Infection prevention and control measures are critical to prevent the possible spread of MERS-CoV in health care facilities.
+It is not always possible to identify patients with MERS-CoV early because like other respiratory infections, the early symptoms of MERS-CoV are non-specific.
 Therefore, healthcare workers should always apply standard precautions consistently with all patients, regardless of their diagnosis.
-Droplet precautions should be added to the standard precautions when providing care to patients with symptoms of acute respiratory infection; contact precautions and eye protection should be added when caring for probable or confirmed cases of MERS infection; airborne precautions should be applied when performing aerosol generating procedures.
+Droplet precautions should be added to the standard precautions when providing care to patients with symptoms of acute respiratory infection; contact precautions and eye protection should be added when caring for probable or confirmed cases of MERS-CoV infection; airborne precautions should be applied when performing aerosol generating procedures.

-MERS causes more severe disease in people with underlying chronic medical conditions such as diabetes, renal failure, chronic lung disease, and immunocompromised persons.
-Therefore, these people should avoid close contact with dromedary camels when visiting farms, markets, or barn areas where the virus is known to be potentially circulating.
+Until more is understood about MERS-CoV, people with diabetes, renal failure, chronic lung disease, and immunocompromised persons are considered to be at high risk of severe disease from MERS-CoV infection.
+Therefore, people with these conditions should avoid close contact with animals, particularly camels, when visiting farms, markets, or barn areas where the virus is known to be or potentially circulating.
 General hygiene measures, such as regular hand washing before and after touching animals and avoiding contact with sick animals, should be adhered to.

 Food hygiene practices should be observed.
-People should avoid drinking raw camel milk or camel urine, and refrain from eating meat that has not been properly cooked.
+People should avoid drinking raw camel milk or camel urine, or eating meat that has not been properly cooked.